By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

 If the house is worth more than what you owe, the path is usually straightforward.
 You sell, the loan gets paid off at closing, and any remaining equity comes back to you after normal closing expenses.

-If you owe about the same as the property is worth, the sale may still work, but there is less room for delays, concessions, or repair negotiations.
+If you owe about the same as the property is worth, the sale may still work, but there’s less room for delays, concessions, or repair negotiations.

 If you owe more than the house can realistically sell for, you may be looking at a short sale rather than a standard sale.
 That can still be an option, but it depends on lender approval and often takes more time.
 If your auction date is close, that timing issue matters.

 A traditional listing can sometimes bring a higher price.
-That is the upside.
-If you have time, a house in good condition, and enough margin to wait for the right buyer, it may be worth considering.
+That’s the upside.
+If you have time, a house in good condition, and enough margin to wait for the right buyer, it may be worth considering — our cash offer vs. realtor sale comparison lays out that trade-off in more detail.

 But foreclosure cases are not normal sales.
 Time pressure changes the math.

 Listing with an agent often means cleaning, repairs, photos, showings, buyer negotiations, inspection requests, appraisal risk, and financing contingencies.
 None of those steps are automatically bad.
-They just take time, and time may be the one thing you do not have.
+They just take time, and time may be the one thing you don’t have.

 A direct sale to a local cash buyer is usually about speed and predictability, not squeezing every possible dollar out of the property.
 That trade-off is real.
 You may sell below full retail value, but in exchange you can often avoid commissions, repairs, repeated showings, and the risk of the deal falling apart before closing.